 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using this product and each time you get a refill.
 The leaflet contains very important information on when to take your pills and what to do if you miss a dose.
 If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth with or without food, once daily or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 Pick a time of day that is easy for you to remember, and take your pill at the same time each day.

 If you are taking the chewable tablet, chew and swallow one pill every day.
 Some brands may also be swallowed whole.
 Some brands should be taken with water while others should be taken without water.
 Carefully follow the manufacturer's directions for your brand.

 It is very important to continue taking this medication exactly as prescribed by your doctor.
 Follow the package instructions to find the first tablet, start with the first tablet in the pack, and take them in the correct order.
 Do not skip any doses.
 Pregnancy is more likely if you miss pills, start a new pack late, or take your pill at a different time of the day than usual.